koordinator-sh/koordinator/docs/proposals/scheduling/20260626-native-support-for-ai-agent-sandbox-scheduling.md

 One detail is important: "suspended" must distinguish whether resources are released.
 The same pause semantics can have different effects in different runtimes.
 The reduced lifecycle keeps only the state boundaries that change node resource usage; other transitional states are folded into adjacent stable states.

-Accounting-only Reservations need two layers of protection:
+Accounting-only Reservations need three layers of protection:

-- Mark the Reservation as `unschedulable: true` so it is not assigned to ordinary Pods by default.
+- Set `spec.unschedulable: true` so they are not allocatable by default.
-- Protect accounting-only Reservations through admission to prevent ordinary users from forging owners or explicitly referencing this kind of Reservation.
+- Set `spec.owners` to an object reference derived from the external sandbox instance identity, with `object.name` set to the sandbox name and `object.uid` set to the sandbox UID.
+The sandbox UID MUST be unique per sandbox instance and MUST NOT be derived only from the sandbox template hash.
+This makes the Reservation valid while preventing ordinary Pods from satisfying the owner matcher.
+- Add admission validation for accounting-only Reservations to ensure `spec.unschedulable` and `spec.owners` follow the constraints above.

 #### Sandbox Scheduling Performance Optimization